Start manufacturing AI with quality control, not predictive maintenance

 Avoid jumping from one line to the whole facility.
 Move to your second-highest-volume line.
 Different products, different defect patterns, different challenges.
 This phase proves your system handles variety.

 Your factory workers think AI will replace them.
 Address this directly.
 Show them the AI catches defects they physically cannot see at production speed.
 It makes them better at their jobs.
 They move from repetitive inspection to analyzing patterns and solving problems.
+One valid concern: the black-box nature of many AI models creates trust issues on the floor.
+Workers want to know why the system flagged something.
+Pair your AI with clear visualizations showing what it detected.

 Training takes time.
 Operators need to understand when to trust the AI and when to question it.
 What false positive rate is acceptable?
 How do they override decisions?
 When do they escalate issues?